Causal and stable first-order chiral hydrodynamics: Conclusions

 \section{Conclusions}

-In this paper, we have fully characterized for the first time all of the generic causal and stable frames of first-order relativistic hydrodynamics with a $U(1)$ current by providing necessary and sufficient conditions.
+In this paper, we have fully characterized for the first time to the best of our knowledge all of the generic causal and stable frames of first-order relativistic hydrodynamics with a $U(1)$ current by providing necessary and sufficient conditions.
 We treated two cases exhaustively: the vector $U(1)_V$ case and the anomalous axial $U(1)_A$ case.
 In the combined $U(1)_V\times U(1)_A$ case, with both vector and axial-vector currents, we obtained necessary and sufficient conditions only within a convenient class of frames.
-We also noted that the conditions for causality in these theories imply local well-posedness in Gevrey function spaces.
+We also noted that the conditions for causality in these theories should imply local well-posedness in Gevrey function spaces, leaving a detailed statement of this property for future work.
 For the sake of generality, our results do not require conformal symmetry, even in anomalous cases.

 In the $U(1)_V$ case, we showed that first-order hydrodynamics in a generic frame is causal if, and only if, conditions \eqref{causality-conditions} are simultaneously satisfied.
 This result remains valid in the presence of dynamical gravity.
 Furthermore, the theory is linearly stable around all homogeneous equilibrium states if, and only if, it is causal and all conditions \eqref{stability-conditions} are simultaneously satisfied.
 As a special case, we also studied the class of frames in which $\mc E$, $\mc P$, and $\mc N$ do not receive out-of-equilibrium corrections from derivatives of the charge density $n$.
 In these frames, the causality conditions take the simpler form \eqref{causality-conditions-simpler}, in agreement with Ref.~\cite{Hoult:2020eho}.
 We found that if the equation of state obeys $(\partial P/\partial n)_\ve = 0$, then the stability conditions in these special frames become drastically simpler; see Eq.~\eqref{stability-simpler} and the surrounding text.